moby/mobywebsite/docs/moby-summit-june.md

 The Moby Summit is a small collaborative event taking place on _Monday 6/19/17 at Docker HQ in San Francisco_.
 This summit is for advanced container users who are actively maintaining, contributing or generally involved in the design and development of the Moby Project and it's components: LinuxKit, Infrakit, SwarmKit, HyperKit, DataKit, VPNKit, Notary, libnetwork, etc.

+This will be a great opportunity for everyone attending the summit to learn, hack, collaborate and give feedback to drive the architectural decisions and roadmap behind the moby project and it's components.

+Here is the link to register for the event: https://www.eventbrite.com/e/moby-summit-tickets-34483396768

+Thanks, and looking forward to seeing you there!

 Follow [this link to register](https://www.eventbrite.com/e/moby-summit-tickets-34483396768)!

 All revenue from ticket sales will be donated to a non-profit organization promoting diversity in the tech industry.